bilalyasin1616/ebaysharp/README.md

 ## Contributors

-If anyone would like to contribute to this package, email me at [bilalyasin1616@gmail.com](mailto:bilalyasin1616@gmail.com) I would love to get some help so we can increase the API coverage and make it great package
+If anyone would like to contribute to this package, email me at [bilalyasin1616@gmail.com](mailto:bilalyasin1616@gmail.com).
+I would love to get some help so we can increase the API coverage and make it great package.

 # Installation